Humanity Declaration: Japanese view

 Critics of the Western interpretation, including Emperor Shōwa himself, argue that the repudiation of divinity was not the point of the rescript.
 Some argue that since this rescript starts with a full quote from the Five Charter Oath of 1868 by Emperor Meiji, the Emperor's true intention was that Japan had already been democratic since the Meiji Era and was not democratized by the occupiers.
-As was clarified at a press interview of 23 August 1977, the Emperor wanted the Japanese people not to forget pride in Japan.
-This interpretation is supported by the fact that the imperial rescript was published with a commentary by Prime Minister Kijūrō Shidehara that dwelt exclusively on the prior existence of democracy in the Meiji Era and did not make even passing reference to the emperor's "renunciation of divinity".
+As was clarified in a press interview on 23 August 1977, the Emperor wanted the Japanese people not to forget pride in Japan.
+This interpretation is supported by the fact that the imperial rescript was published with a commentary by Prime Minister Kijūrō Shidehara that dwelt exclusively on the prior existence of democracy in the Meiji Era and did not make even passing reference to the emperor's "renunciation of divinity."

 Emperor Shōwa was persistent in the idea that the emperor of Japan should be considered a descendant of the gods.
 In December 1945, he told his vice-grand chamberlain Michio Kinoshita: "It is permissible to say that the idea that the Japanese are descendants of the gods is a false conception; but it is absolutely impermissible to call chimerical the idea that the emperor is a descendant of the gods."
-Shinto officials and right wing groups throughout Japan today do not recognize the declaration as admitting that the emperor and country are not divine.
+Shinto officials and right-wing groups throughout Japan today do not recognize the declaration as admitting that the emperor and country are not divine.

 The English rescript was discovered in 2005 and was published in the Mainichi Shimbun on 1 January 2006.
-Osamu Watanabe sent the following comments to the newspaper:
+Professor Osamu Watanabe sent the following comments to the newspaper:

-The Minister of Education, Culture, Sports, Science and Technology, Maeda Tamon, along with Gakushuin University director Katsunoshin Yamanashi and Prime Minister Kijuro Shidehara, are key figures in Japan who have read and examined the draft of the Human Declaration.
+The Minister of Education, Culture, Sports, Science and Technology, Maeda Tamon, along with Gakushuin University director Katsunoshin Yamanashi and Prime Minister Kijuro Shidehara, are key figures in Japan who have read and examined the draft of the Humanity Declaration.
 He was also a Quaker and, like many Japanese Christians, revered the emperor.
 In December 1945, he answered in a question and answer session of the Imperial Diet that "the emperor is a god".
 "It is not a god of Western concept, but 'in the sense that it is the highest level in the world in the traditional Japanese concept' is a god", he replied.